This is a guest post written by my husband Corey Shaw (known as The Forgetful Dad)

 And then there are men who want to beat the shit out of those men who do this.

 My wife is a strong woman.
-She has pride in her for her family.
-She doesn’t realize her own strength sometimes.
-Thirteen years later and she’s still making me laugh.
-She tells me all the time how loved she has felt by me over the years when in truth it’s been the opposite.
+She has pride for her family.
+She doesn’t realize her own strength.
+Thirteen years later and she is still making me laugh.
+She tells me all the time how loved she has felt by me over the years when the truth it’s been the opposite.
+I’m the lucky one!Corey Shaw

 Jodi is my best friend but not just because she is my wife and caregiver.
 It’s because she took the time to understand me the way nobody else would.
 And yes, she is batshit crazy and I love that about her.
 It’s in a good way.